 Crosses: Harlem River

-Connects: Washington Heights, Manhattan and Grand Concourse, The Bronx [satellite map]
+Connects: Washington Heights, Manhattan and Grand Concourse, Bronx, NY [satellite map]

 Carries: 4 vehicular lanes, 2 sidewalks